snap-research/Panda-70M/captioning/README.md

 # 🐼 Panda-70M: Video Captioning

-**[Note] To use our captioning code, please make sure you follow [this guideline](https://github.com/lm-sys/FastChat/blob/main/docs/vicuna_weights_version.md#how-to-apply-delta-weights-only-needed-for-weights-v0) and correctly prepare vicuna-7b-v0 weight.
-Basically, you need to first download the original weights and then apply delta weights.
+**[Note] To run the captioning code, please make sure you follow [this guideline](https://github.com/lm-sys/FastChat/blob/main/docs/vicuna_weights_version.md#how-to-apply-delta-weights-only-needed-for-weights-v0) and correctly prepare vicuna-7b-v0 weight.
+You need to first download the original weights and then apply delta weights.
 Improper weights preparation will lead to meaningless outputs.**

 ## Introduction
 We propose a video captioning model to generate a caption for a short video clip.